 The client is the pioneer in the Beauty Industry in the Middle East.
-The group has its own showrooms and offices all over the Middle East, including Dubai, Abu Dhabi, Al Ain, Fujairah and Ras Al Khaimah (UAE); Jeddah, Riyadh, Al Khaobar and Abha (Saudi Arabia); Qatar, Kuwait, Bahrain, Oman, Yemen, Syria, Egypt, Iran, Libya, Jordan, Iraq and Lebanon.
+The group has its own showrooms and offices all over the Middle East, including Dubai, Abu Dhabi, Al Ain, Fujairah and Ras Al Khaimah (UAE); Jeddah, Riyadh, Al Khaobar and Abha (Saudi Arabia); Qatar, Kuwait, Bahrain, Oman, Yemen, Egypt, and Jordan.

 Established in the year 1975, the group offers total solution to Salons and Beauty Parlors along with the supply of Personal care products.